Seven Colorado restaurants win accolades in Forbes’ 2021 Travel Guide

 The only Denver restaurant to make the list was Edge Restaurant & Bar, a steakhouse located in the Four Seasons Hotel.

-Two restaurants in Boulder, two in the high country and one in Colorado Springs rounded out the seven.
+Two restaurants in Boulder, three in the high country and one in Colorado Springs rounded out the seven.

 RELATED: The Broadmoor is Forbes’ longest-running five-star hotel in the world

-Boulder’s Jill’s Restaurant at St Julien Hotel & Spa, like Edge, received a recommendation, while Flagstaff House, overlooking Boulder, received a four-star rating from Forbes.
+Boulder’s Jill’s Restaurant at St Julien Hotel & Spa, like Edge, received a recommendation, while Flagstaff House, overlooking Boulder, received a four-star rating from Forbes, as did Element 47 at the Little Nell in Aspen.

 Just inside Beaver Creek in Avon is Mirabelle, a mountain delight in a turn-of-the-century ranch house.
 Game Creek in Vail sits atop a back bowl, requiring a snowcat in the winter and a four-wheel-drive vehicle in the summer to access the secluded chalet.